Aniketraje19/Advent_of_code_2022/Day02/problem.md

 The third round is a draw with both players choosing Scissors, giving you a score of 3 + 3 = 6.
 In this example, if you were to follow the strategy guide, you would get a total score of 15 (8 + 1 + 6).

-What would your total score be if everything goes exactly according to your strategy guide?
+<b>What would your total score be if everything goes exactly according to your strategy guide?

-<b>Puzzle answer was 15572</b>
+Puzzle answer was 15572</b>

 ## --- Part Two ---
 The Elf finishes helping with the tent and sneaks back over to you.
 "Anyway, the second column says how the round needs to end: X means you need to lose, Y means you need to end the round in a draw, and Z means you need to win.
 Good luck!"